nichoth/events/README.md

 # events

-Pass in a list of event names when you create a bus, then throw an error if you subscribe to an event that's not in the list.

-This inherits from [nanobus](https://github.com/yoshuawuyts/nanobus), and has the same API, except for the constructor.
+An event bus and helpers

 ## install

     $ npm install @nichoth/events

 ## bus

+Pass in a list of event names when you create a bus, then throw an error if you subscribe to an event that's not in the list.

+This inherits from [nanobus](https://github.com/yoshuawuyts/nanobus), and has the same API, except for the constructor.

 ### example